hamaluik/hermes/README.md

 ### Code Organization

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed architecture documentation and [CONTRIBUTING.md](./CONTRIBUTING.md) for development guidelines.
+See [docs/](./docs/) for detailed architecture and development documentation.

 ## Building